ISS Transit

 As the prediction time grows near, the user may desire to download a

-are only good for one day or so.
-Registered Space-Track.org users can
+good for one day or so.

 The program displays the number of days that the TLE set spans (TLE